fivdi/pigpio/doc/gpio.md

 - options - object (optional)

 Returns a new Gpio object for accessing a GPIO.
-The optional options object can be used to configure the mode, pull type, interrupting edge(s), and interrupt timeout for the GPIO.
+The optional options object can be used to configure the mode, pull type, interrupting edge(s), interrupt timeout, and alerts for the GPIO.

 A Gpio object is an EventEmitter.